deeplook/svglib/README.rst

 ``Svglib`` depends mainly on the ``reportlab`` package, which provides the abstractions for building complex ``Drawings`` which it can render into different fileformats, including PDF, EPS, SVG and various bitmaps ones.
-Another dependancy is `lxml` which is used in the context of SVG CSS stylesheets.
+Other dependancies are ``lxml`` which is used in the context of SVG CSS stylesheets and ``svg.path`` which provides a ready implementation for arcs.

 Installation